saramangelo/professional-portfolio/README.md

 ## Description

-This professional portfolio of Sara Angelo is a webpage rendered by utilizing HyperText Markup Language and Cascading Style Sheets.
+This professional portfolio of Sara Angelo (the developer) is a webpage rendered by utilizing HyperText Markup Language and Cascading Style Sheets.
+In this webpage, the user can view information about the developer, their work, and how to contact them.
+When one of the navigation links are clicked, the UI scrolls to the corresponding seciton.
+When the work section is clicked, the UI scrolls to a section with titled images of the developer's applications.
+When the user is presented with the developer's first application, that image is larger in size.
+When the user clicks on the image of the application, the user is taken to the respective application.
+Specific use of media queries and styling in CSS enables a responsive layout when the page is resized.

 ## Screenshot